anayetullahefty/Riyadul-jurnel-project/week-08.md

-## Task 2: Login to Microsoft Learn on Demand
+## Task 2:
-Visited https://msle.learnondemand.net/, selected "Register with Training Key," and created a Skillable account using my @cqumail.com address.
-Then logged in with the Skillable account.
 ![login_microsoft_learn_on_demand](images/week8-task2_login_microsoft_learn_on_demand.png)

-## Task 3: Create an Azure Resource
+## Task 3:
-In this task, I created Azure Resources using the Azure portal by followed the provided instructions.
+In this activity, I used the Azure Portal to set up Azure resources by carefully following the given steps.
 #### List of Resources:
-- **my-VM-51382442 (Virtual Machine)**: This is the main compute resource, an Ubuntu VM, used to run applications and host services like a web server.
+- **my-VM-51382442 (Virtual Machine)**: An Ubuntu virtual machine acting as the main computing unit, configured to run applications and services such as a web server.
-- **my-VM-51382442-ip (Public IP Address)**: Assigns a public IP to the VM, enabling external access to the VM, such as for SSH or web access.
+- **my-VM-51382442-ip (Public IP Address)**: Supplies an external IP address to the VM, supporting connections for tasks like SSH or accessing websites.
-- **my-VM-51382442-nsg (Network Security Group)**: Defines security rules to control inbound and outbound traffic to the VM, such as allowing SSH (port 22) and HTTP (port 80).
+- **my-VM-51382442-nsg (Network Security Group)**: Defines traffic rules for the VM, allowing network access through SSH on port 22 and HTTP on port 80.
-- **my-VM-51382442-vnet (Virtual Network)**: Provides an isolated network environment for the VM to communicate with other Azure resources securely.
+- **my-VM-51382442-vnet (Virtual Network)**: Sets up a safe network zone for the VM to connect securely with other Azure services.
-- **my-vm-51382442625_z1 (Network Interface)**: Connects the VM to the virtual network, enabling network communication.
+- **my-vm-51382442625_z1 (Network Interface)**: Connects the VM to the virtual network, supporting network interactions and data transfer.
 - **my-VM-51382442_OsDisk_1_b32a2286...
-(Disk)**: The operating system disk for the VM, storing the Ubuntu OS and related system files.
+(Disk)**: Acts as the storage for the Ubuntu OS and system files, dedicated to the virtual machine’s operations.

 ![list_of_resources](images/week8-task3_list_of_resources.png)

-## Task 4: Create an Azure Virtual Machine and Allow Web Access
+## Task 4:
-**Azure Commands:** To create a Linux VM and configure Nginx on the VM.
+**Azure Commands:** Configured a Linux VM and deployed Nginx with its configuration:
 ```
 # To create a Linux VM
 az vm create \